RobustPerception/azure_metrics_exporter/README.md

 When the metric namespace is specified, it will be added as a prefix of the metric name.
 It can be used to target [custom metrics](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/metrics-custom-overview), such as [guest OS performance counters](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/collect-custom-metrics-guestos-vm-classic).
 If not specified, the default metric namespace of the resource will apply.

+`custom_tags` specify labels that will be present in all metrics

 ### Resource group filtering